An Information-Theoretic Analysis of Thompson Sampling for Logistic Bandits

 \section{Main Results}

-This section presents our main results on the regret of TS for logistic bandits.
-In~\Cref {thm:quantized_bound}, we start by leveraging the previously introduced concepts to derive an information-theoretic regret bound that holds for continuous and infinite parameter spaces.
-Following this, we state in~\Cref{prop:info_ratio_logistic_bandits} our principal contribution, where we prove a bound of $\tfrac{9}{2}d$ on the TS information ratio.
-Combining this result with our regret bound, we derive in~\Cref{thm:main_theorem}, a bound on the expected regret of TS for logistic bandits, which scales as $O(d\sqrt{T \log(\beta T/d)})$.
+This section presents our main results on the Thompson Sampling regret for logistic bandits.
+In~\Cref {thm:quantized_bound}, we derive an information-theoretic regret bound for logistic bandits that holds for continuous and infinite parameter spaces.
+Following this, we state in~\Cref{prop:info_ratio_logistic_bandits} our principal contribution, a bound on the TS information ratio depending only on the problem's dimension $d$ and on the minimax alignment constant $\alpha$.
+By combining this result with our regret bound, we derive in~\Cref{thm:main_theorem}, a bound on the expected regret of TS for logistic bandits, which scales as $O(d/\alpha\sqrt{T \log(\beta T/d)})$. \\